MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

    ![The Demo To Do web app running in the Edge DevTools: Browser tab](./get-started-images/demo-app-running-in-extension-browser.png)

-At this point, you could work with CSS edits or step through code in the debugger, as described above for the section [Start DevTools in debug mode by right-clicking an HTML file](#step-3-start-devtools-by-right-clicking-an-html-file).
+At this point, you could work with CSS edits or step through code in the debugger, as described above for the section [Step 4: Start DevTools by right-clicking an HTML file](#step-4-start-devtools-by-right-clicking-an-html-file).

 <!-- ====================================================================== -->